History

 To read more about the dreams that led us to our most recent building project, check out Dreams for The Future

-To read more about the history of St. Luke’s in Summerville, SC, check out Celebrating 125 Years of Fellowship
+To learn more about the history of St. Luke’s in Summerville, SC, check out Celebrating 125 Years of Fellowship

 Full-Time Pastors who have served St. Luke’s